 - Write the first sentence of each paragraph as a summary of the information, so the reader will still understand the message even if they don’t read the whole paragraph.

 - Keep it short and succinct.
 Avoid waffle as it will immediately turn the reader off.

 - Use bold and italics format in your text to make important statements stand out from the rest.

-Additionally, more and more people are finding and consuming content online using mobile devices.
-These include smartphones, tablets, and the like.
 Knowing how people are visiting your site and where they came from is important.

 If someone is visiting your website through a mobile device, they’ll have less time to read than, say, someone who is sitting at home with their PC.
 Take these steps to make your content more suitable for everyone, especially if they’re visiting on a mobile device:

-- Follow the Inverted Pyramid Style
+- Follow the inverted pyramid style

 This technique will help you organize your writing in a way that puts the best foot forward, thereby following the F-shaped method we discussed earlier.
 It starts by putting the most important content first, followed by less important items, and then finally some bonus information.